Vallejo Tree Accident Lawyer

 Responsibility in a falling tree accident or one where a heavy limb injures someone depends on location.
 In Vallejo, public areas such as parks and the strips between sidewalks and curbs come under the jurisdiction of the city's Public Works Department.
 The director of the Public Works Department is responsible for trimming and pruning trees that may present a hazard.
 The department is also responsible for removing trees and other plants that are potentially dangerous.Can I Trim a Tree on Public Property in Front of My Home?

-Tree removal and even pruning are carefully regulated, and if a homeowner, company, or others want to cut one down or remove branches in a public area, they are required to obtain a permit to do so.
-A permit is not required if the homeowner or other entity is removing suckers, broken or diseased limbs, or the overgrowth is impeding pedestrians from using a sidewalk.
+Tree removal and even pruning are carefully regulated.
+If a homeowner, company, or others want to cut one down or remove branches in a public area, they must obtain a permit.
+A permit is not required if the homeowner or other entity removes suckers, broken or diseased limbs, or the overgrowth impairs pedestrians from using a sidewalk.
 Otherwise, the city periodically sends its own crew to do the work.

-In areas such as shopping centers, apartment buildings, and businesses, the owners are responsible for the maintenance of their trees and their removal if they become a danger.
-If a tree falls and either injures or kills someone, the owner of the property would be liable.What Type of Trees Are Commonly Found Around Vallejo?
+In areas such as shopping centers, apartment buildings, and businesses, the owners are responsible for their trees' maintenance and removal if they become a danger.
+If a tree falls and either injures or kills someone, the owner of the property would be liable.What Types of Trees Are Commonly Found Around Vallejo?

 - Bald cypress